mrwatson-de/fmworkmate.github.io/the-history-of-mrwatsons-tools.md

 ## 2019 fmSetupAssistant

-Presented in 2023 Rome FileMaker Week
+[fmSetupAssistant] was first presented in 2023 Rome FileMaker Week

 First real use in 2025 during the [backporting of Günther Business Solutions' e-Rechnung module](case-study-backporting-e-invoice-solution-gbs.html).